List of breweries in Montana: Cross Country Brewing

-Cut Bank Creek Brewery, in Cut Bank, is owned by Louis and Kim Stoltz.
-It was opened in 2017.
-Penguin Piss is the signature beer.

 Diamond X Beer Company

 Diamond X Beer Company opened in Billings in 2021.
 Sean Graves, who also owns Montana Brewing Company, is a co-owner.
-Connor Cranston is the brewmaster.
+Gabe Thom is the Head Brewer.
 A nearby disc golf course inspired the name.

 At the 2022 North American Beer Awards, BEE-town won silver in Honey Beer and Caber Tosser won bronze in Scottish-Style Ale Scottish-Style Export.
 In the 2023 World Beer Cup, their Caber Tosser took bronze in the Scottish-Style Ale category.
+Caber Tosser won silver in Scottish-Ale at the 2025 Great American Beer Festival.

 Draught Works Brewery

 Draught Works Brewery is a microbrewery and tasting room in Missoula.
 It was opened by Paul Marshall and Jeff Grant in 2011.
 Both studied brewing at the Siebel Institute of Technology and World Brewing Academy in Chicago.
 The brewery has six flagship beers.
 In 2022, the head brewer was Kyle Sillars.
 Their best-seller is the West Coast Scepter IPA.

 In 2014 they won Very Small Brewery of the Year at the Great American Beer Festival.